Assistant Evaluator (Student Worker)

 The Office of the Legislative Auditor (OLA) is now accepting

-applications for paid student assistant evaluators within the Program
+applications for an assistant evaluator (Student Worker) within the

-Evaluation division.
-OLA conducts nonpartisan research on a wide
+Program Evaluation Division.
+OLA conducts nonpartisan research on a

 position, you will work in a small team under the direction of a

-supervisor to contribute meaningfully to our program evaluations or
+supervisor to contribute meaningfully to our program evaluation team

-special reviews while developing your research and communication
+while developing your research and communication skills.
+Visit our

 Job Duties